dotkernel/dotkernel-v1/readme.txt

 -------------------

 DotKernel requires:
-- APACHE HTTP server
+- APACHE or Nginx HTTP server
-- PHP 5.4.0 or later ( PHP 5.6.x recommended)
+- PHP 7.2.0 or later
 - MySQL 5.5 or later (MySQL 5.6.x recommended)
-- Zend Framework 1.11.0 or later (Zend Framework 1.12.13 recommended) For more details, please see: http://www.dotkernel.com/docs/system-requirements/
+- Zend Framework 1.12.20
+For more details, please see:
+	http://www.dotkernel.com/docs/system-requirements/